 Most of the schools with the highest acceptance rates, especially the state schools, are much cheaper than selective private colleges.
 If you don’t get generous financial aid at a selective school, you may graduate with tremendous debt or place a financial burden on your family.
-For example, the tuition and mandatory fees for the 2016-2017 academic year at Tennessee Tech for an in-state student are $8,551.
-Just the tuition for Vanderbilt, a selective private college in Nashville, Tennessee, is $43,838.
+For example, tuition for the 2018-2019 academic year at Tennessee Tech for an in-state student is just $8,732.
+Tuition for Vanderbilt, a selective private college in Nashville, Tennessee, is $48,600.
 Keep in mind, though, that many of the more selective private colleges do a good job of meeting your financial need.

 Even many of the private colleges with high acceptance rates are much more affordable than selective private colleges.
 The tuition and fees for Jarvis Christian College in Hawkins, Texas are $11,720.
-That's significantly cheaper than the $43,918 tuition and fees for Rice University, a selective private school in Houston, Texas.
+That's significantly cheaper than the $46,600 tuition for Rice University, a selective private school in Houston, Texas.